-If you’re a landlord seeking to evict a tenant, use an Indiana (IN) eviction notice to begin the process.
-Your eviction notice must be written according to Indiana state law, and give your tenant the legally required amount of time to respond or move out.
+An Indiana eviction notice is an essential document for landlords seeking to begin the eviction process for tenants in breach of contractual obligations.
+Your eviction notice must be written according to Indiana state law, allowing your tenant the legally required amount of time to respond or move out.

 In Indiana, eviction lawsuits are governed by Title 32, Article 31 Landlord-Tenant Relations of Indiana.